Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Conclusion

 \section{Conclusion}

-In this work, we propose Encoder-Inverter framework, a brand-new framework for seismic acoustic impedance inversion.
-We design two additional models for the training of the Encoder, decomposing seismic traces into a linear feature space, and using the decomposed linear features and a small amount of well-logging data to fine-tune the Inverter.
-The role of linear features lies in transforming the acoustic impedance inversion of non-labeled seismic traces into an extrapolation or interpolation task of Inverter, thereby improving the inversion performance.
-To achieve this objective, we introduce two auxiliary models, the Dimension Reducer and the Reconstructor: the Dimension Reducer is designed to ensure the extraction of linear features from seismic trace; and the Reconstructor serves to validate the effectiveness of the extracted features by ensuring they can be reconstructed back into seismic data, maintaining the integrity and usability of the features for subsequent inversion tasks.
-We conducted comparative experiments on three most commonly used datasets, comparing with supervised learning and semi-supervised learning methods, to demonstrate the effectiveness of the proposed framework.
-Finally, to provide a reference for future research, we will open-source the data and code of this work.
+In this work, we propose a novel Encoder-Inverter framework for seismic acoustic impedance inversion.
+Two auxiliary models are incorporated to facilitate Encoder training, enabling the mapping of seismic traces into a linear feature space.
+These linear features, together with a small amount of well-logging data, are then used to fine-tune the Inverter.
+By transforming the inversion of unlabeled seismic traces into an extrapolation or interpolation problem, the proposed method significantly improves inversion accuracy and robustness.
+Specifically, the Dimension Reducer enforces the extraction of linear features, while the Reconstructor ensures that these features retain sufficient information for accurate seismic data reconstruction, thereby preserving their effectiveness for subsequent inversion.
+Comparative experiments demonstrate that the proposed method achieves $R^2$ values of 0.9892, 0.9783, and 0.9944 on the Overthrust, Marmousi 2, and SEAM datasets, respectively, outperforming existing approaches in terms of lateral continuity and inversion resolution.
+Furthermore, the method yields promising results on field data.
+To support future research, both the data and code will be made publicly available.